oneminch/Notes/Java.md

 String lastName = "Doe";
 ```

-- When Strings are created they are placed in a special location within the heap called the String Pool.
+- When Strings are created they are placed in a special location within the heap called the *String Pool*.
     - Two string variables that are created using String literals and contain the same value have the same reference, i.e. there are no duplicate values stored in the heap.

 ```java